civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: DeniedToEnemy, tileimps that have a movecost wont count with this flag for players you are at war with
 Added: Sea pirates! barbarians may have navies
-Added: If the terrain score equals 0 than the AI won't try to settle there (hopefully)
-Fixed: Bug that disbanded all units when you tried to add settler to city
+Fixed: Bug that disbanded all units when you tried to add a settler to city
 Fixed: Goodyhut crash caused by having more units than advances

 2006-04-01